krystalgong/PPD_analysis/PPD_analysis_112124-kg.md

 ![Word Cloud for Q22](/wordclouds/Q22_2.png)

+### Text summary:
+-	Heavy qualitative data surrounding Northwestern’s training programs availabilities, but limited availability in PPD
+- Large amounts of results in “training not public”

 ## Q23_1
  **Please tell us if you agree or disagree with the following statements.
  In the Philadelphia Police Department, the disciplinary process is fair.**